Send Webhooks With Hookdeck

 Connect a Destination for each account endpoint URL

 When an account wants to register a new webhook URL in your system, create a new Connection using the associated account Source ID.
-The connection will require a Destination and a Ruleset.
+The connection will require a Destination with rules.
 The Destination represents your user's webhook URL endpoint they wish to register.
 Hookdeck will forward all webhooks from the Source to all associated Destinations.

 There is no limit on the number of Destinations or Connections in your workspace.